jkrems/jkrems.github.io/resume/index.md

 ## Skills

-Passing familiarity with various stacks and technologies, fairly exceptional understanding of **JavaScript** in particular.
+Familiar with various stacks and technologies, fairly exceptional understanding of **JavaScript** in particular.
-Dusty knowledge of **computer graphics** where I spent most of my early life, slightly more recent exposure to **web technologies**.
+Dusty knowledge of **computer graphics** where I spent most of my early life.
+Recently focussed on **web technologies**,
+**system architecture**, and **developer education**.

 More importantly a knack for taking in the opinions, experiences, and motivations from various people and distilling them down to something everyone can agree on.
 And then explaining the result to others in a way that they can relate to.

+### Technical Skills

+* **Got paid for:**
+  JavaScript (node.js, express), C++, Java (JNI, Dropwizard, Spring, Android), Erlang, Objective-C (iOS), Groovy, Scala, Go, Ruby, PHP (Wordpress, yii, Symfony), CoffeeScript, HTML, CSS, Kafka, Storm, RabbitMQ, OpenGL,
+  Jenkins, Kubernetes, Docker, Varnish, Nginx, MongoDB, Postgres, MySQL, CouchDB, Couchbase, Memcached, Redis, Elasticsearch, Jekyll, Git, SVN, Webpack, Gulp, Grunt, TypeScript,
+  React, Preact, Angular, Backbone,
+  REST and RESTful APIs, GraphQL,
+  Compilers and Runtimes (babel/babylon, V8),
+  Webdriver / Selenium,
+  COM services,
+  and Visual Basic for Applications (VBA).

+* **Side projects:**
+  DirectX, Haskell, OCaml, Clojure, Reason, C#, C++.NET, Lua, Swift, Object Pascal, Heroku (buildpacks), Vue, Ember.

 ## Education